 Why we picked the Xbox One S:

 If you want a great Blu-ray player and you’re also into video games, the Xbox One S offers serious value for your dollars.
-An attractive gaming console with sleek looks and a great price, this version of the Xbox One is the most affordable way to double down, so to speak, as it offers tangible improvements in performance over the original Xbox One console and includes the addition of an Ultra HD player, all at a killer price.
+An attractive gaming console with sleek looks and a great price, this version of the Xbox One is the most affordable way to double down, so to speak, as it offers tangible improvements in performance over the original Xbox One console and includes the addition of an Ultra HD player.

 Like most high-end Blu-ray players on the market, the console features a USB 3.0 port, and Ethernet, S/PDIF ports, in addition to two HDMI ports (one in, one out).
 A one-stop solution for everything from gaming to high-end A/V viewing, the Xbox One S offers 4K streaming and a beautiful picture, with HDR10 support that provides impressive contrast.